astroconda/cbc/README.md

 TEST END: cbc_test_package-1.0.0-py34_1
 ```

-`cbc_build` can, as the name suggests, build packages directly, but I don't recommend doing it.
+`cbc_build` can, as the name suggests, build packages directly, but I don not recommend doing it.
 Why?
 Because its good for testing a quick build to see if it works; just not for the real deal.
 Conda has built-in mechanisms CBC does not provide (the list is many).
 Yes, this goes back to what I mentioned regarding not reinventing the wheel.
 CBC was *supposed* to be more than *it is* because at the time I didn't know Conda could *do more* than it *does*.
 I blame frantic poor planning.

 How would you go about doing that?
 Simple enough: